Nick Hardt

 Nick Hardt (born 20 September 2000) is a Dominican professional tennis player.

-He has a career high ATP singles ranking of world No. 180 achieved on 29 July 2024 and a doubles ranking of No. 282 achieved on 24 August 2023.
+He has a career high ATP singles ranking of world No. 177 achieved on 26 August 2024 and a doubles ranking of No. 282 achieved on 24 August 2023.
 He is currently the No. 1 Dominican player.

 Hardt represents the Dominican Republic in the Davis Cup.

+Hardt won the 2023 Central American and Caribbean Games singles and nations cup golden medal and bronze in doubles with Roberto Cid.
+He also won golden medals at home during the 2026 Central American and Caribbean Games in singles and nations cup.

 Junior career

 Hardt was ranked No. 16 in the world junior rankings by the ITF on 5 March 2018.

 In 2016, he won the XXV Copa Merengue tournament in Santo Domingo, Dominican Republic, becoming the youngest Dominican to win the title at 15 years of age.

 In 2017, he reached the quarterfinals of the Eddie Herr Junior Championships ITF tournament where he lost to eventual champion, Bulgarian Adrian Andreev.

 In 2018, he reached the quarterfinals of the 2018 French Open Junior Championships and the third round in the 2018 U.S. Open Junior Championships.
 Hardt also reached the finals of the 2018 Porto Alegre Junior Championships losing to the No. 1 ranked junior in the world Sebastián Báez in the finals.